Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this paper, we computed the defect entanglement entropy for codimension-2 monodromy defect in maximally supersymmetric SU($N$) Yang-Mills theories in $(p+1)$-dimensions, ($p=2,3,4$).
-For $p\neq3$ neither the ambient theories nor the defects are conformally invariant, thus generalizing the results of \cite{Conti:2025wwf}.
+For $p\neq3$ neither the ambient theories nor the defects are conformally invariant, thus generalizing the results of \cite{Conti:2025wwf,Conti:2025wyj}.

-The defect geometries are obtained by considering the solutions of D$p$-brane wrapping a spindle of \cite{Boisvert:2024jrl} and changing the range of one of the spindle coordinates, such that now it takes values on a semi-infinite interval.
-Defect boundary conditions are imposed, so that at one end the geometry shrinks smoothly, while asymptotically the metric goes to the D$p$-brane one, but we allow the gauge fields to be asymptotically constant.
+The defect geometries are obtained by considering the solutions of D$p$-branes wrapping a spindle of \cite{Boisvert:2024jrl} and changing the range of the radial coordinate of the spindle, such that now it takes values on a semi-infinite interval.
+Defect boundary conditions are imposed, so that at one end the geometry shrinks smoothly, while asymptotically the metric goes to the corresponding D$p$-brane one\footnote{Up to a conical singularity in the circle direction parametrized by $z$.}, but we allow the gauge fields to be asymptotically constant.
 This constant is related to the monodromy of background gauge fields in the dual field theory.

-In order to compute the defect entanglement entropy, we use the formula of \cite{Macpherson:2014eza,Bea:2015fja}, interpreting the backgrounds as duals to a $(p-1)$-dimensional theory.
+In order to compute the defect entanglement entropy, we employ the prescription of \cite{Macpherson:2014eza,Bea:2015fja}, interpreting the backgrounds as holographic duals to a $(p-1)$-dimensional theory.
 This leads to a divergence which needs to be renormalized.
-To do so, we take advantage of the fact that in brane frame the metric asymptotes to $\AdS_{p+2}$ written as a foliation of $\AdS_{p}\times \Sp{1}$ over an interval.
-We provide a renormalization prescription that allows to obtain a finite result, similar to the one of \cite{Conti:2025wwf}.
+To address this, we exploit the fact that, in brane frame, the metric asymptotes to $\AdS_{p+2}$ written as a foliation of $\AdS_{p}\times \Sp{1}$ over an interval.
+We provide a renormalization prescription that allows to obtain a finite result, similar to the one of \cite{Jensen:2013lxa}.
 This amounts to define a UV cut-off and subtract the contribution of the vacuum.
 This procedure is only possible for $p=2,3,4$, since the D5-brane does not have a $\AdS_{p+2}$ asymptotic region in brane frame \cite{Kanitscheider:2008kd}.

 In the conformal case ($p=3$), the renormalization procedure leads to a quantity that is proportional to a linear combination of the Weyl anomaly on the defect and its conformal weight.
-This feature is common to other conformal monodromy defects as showed in \cite{Conti:2025wwf}.
-In the non-conformal cases, we found that the defect entanglement entropy is proportional to the free energy of the theory where it is embedded, but it remains to be seen if this can be written in terms of intrinsic defect quantities.
+This feature is common to other conformal monodromy defects as showed in \cite{Conti:2025wwf,Conti:2025wyj}.
+In the non-conformal cases, we found that the defect entanglement entropy is proportional to the free energy of the theory where it is embedded, but it remains to be investigated if this can be written in terms of intrinsic defect quantities.

 This work provides a first step toward holographically understanding supersymmetric \textit{non-conformal} defects in \textit{non-conformal} theories, a subject which, to the best of our knowledge, remains unexplored.